reeynier/reeynier.github.io/_posts/MySQL/2021-01-07-mysql-in-clause.md

 +---------------+
 ```

-For this particular example, we could also have used a `JOIN` query:
+For this particular example, we could also use a `JOIN` query:

 ```
 mysql> SELECT producer_name FROM producer INNER JOIN engineer